scipy-conference/scipy_proceedings/papers/ralph_kube/kube.rst

 The processor is run on Cori.
 It receives an incoming time chunks from an ADIOS2 stream, publishes them in a queue and submits analysis tasks to a pool of worker threads.
 As illustrated in :ref:`fig-sw-arch` a ``reader`` object receives time chunks data.
 The time chunk data then passed to ``task_list`` objects, which group a series of analysis routines.
-In pseudo-code the processor looks like this
+Pseudo-code for the processor looks like this

 .. code:: python